mbb10324/react-figura/README.md

 `Figura`: This is the primary component of our library.

 - The Figura component is the main wrapper for all other Figura components.
-It requires a unique figuraID prop, which should be unique when using multiple Figura forms in your application.
+It requires a unique formID prop, which should be unique when using multiple Figura forms in your application.
 This ID identifies the form that the user is interacting with, ensuring a single source of truth for form state throughout your application.
 - This component accepts an onSubmit prop, similar to the HTML variant, to handle form submission.
 You can provide a custom function to handle form submission with this prop.

 Example usage: